 There are many bus tours that offer a trip to the castle as part of a day trip.
 If at all possible, spend a night in Heidelberg and experience a bit more.
 Reading posts about the castle, everyone wishes they had more time to explore the city as well.
 I’ve collected our favourite things to do in Heidelberg with kids, so start there!
 Unlike many other German castles, Heidelberg Castle is right in the town, so it’s easy to visit without a car.
 There is the famous stairway, but it is quite an uphill trek, and you will be doing lots of walking when you’re up there.
 I’d recommend getting the funicular railway from the old town – you can get a ticket which includes your entrance to the castle, and find out when the next guided tour leaves.

 Perkeo is another personality associated with the castle.
 Clemens Pankert was a buttonmaker in South Tyrol, where he met Prince Charles III Philip.
 When Prince Charles became Elector Palatine in the first half of the 18th century, he brought Pankert up to Heidelberg with him.
 It was here that he was nicknamed Perkeo, because his response to being asked if he’d like another glass of wine was always ‘perché no?’ (why not)?
 Perkeo was a dwarf, and was essentially an entertainer at court in Heidelberg, though apparently he knew a lot about wine besides how to drink vast quantities of it.
+He alone kept the keys to access the famous Heidelberg Castle wine barrel.
 The legend goes that he drank nothing but wine through his entire life, but when he was sick and he drank water, at the behest of a doctor, he died the next day.
 To be fair, most people didn’t drink water at that point, it was quite sensible!
 You will notice pubs and restaurants named after Perkeo around town.

 After the Elector Palatinate gave up on the constant rebuilding of the castle in the late 18th century and moved the court to Mannheim, the castle buildings fell into disuse.
 Heidelberg residents started to take the stones, metal, and wood to rebuild their own houses.
 But the pile of disintegrating red Neckar Valley stone was stirring the hearts of Romantic poets and painters, who started to arrive in droves, just to experience the atmosphere.
 Goethe, of course, and William Turner, are some of the most famous visitors, though Turner’s paintings of the castle involve quite a bit of creative license when it comes to the surrounding landscape.
 We can thank, ironically, a Frenchman for saving the castle ruin when the government of Baden wanted to knock it down.
 Charles de Graimberg volunteered as a castle guard in the first half of the 19th century, and his many sketches of the romantic ruins brought tourists to Heidelberg.
 His residence was near the entrance to the funicular down in the Altstadt, off the Kornmarkt, I point it out in my audio tour.